belli29/furnitart/README.md

 In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 ### Existing Features
-- Feature 1 - allows users X to achieve Y, by having them fill out Z
-- ...
+- Management : allows sellers to keep track of the full inventory. allows sellers to keep track of orders and preorders
+- Profile : allows users to keep track of orders and preorders
+- Prducts :allowa user to filter products or order them

 For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.